 “When a company says it’s exploring strategic alternatives, it usually means, ‘Hey, we’re for sale at the right price,”’ Malcolm Polley, who oversees about $1.1 billion as chief investment officer at Stewart Capital in Indiana, Pennsylvania, said in a phone interview.
 “Although I’m sure they could say it means just about anything.”

-Rivals such as Dow, the biggest U.S. chemical company, and Ecolab, the largest maker (ECL) of cleaning chemicals for hotels and restaurants, could view the cheap valuation as an opportunity to bid for Sealed Air, Strauss said.
+Rivals such as Dow, the biggest U.S. chemical company, and Ecolab, the largest maker (ECL:US) of cleaning chemicals for hotels and restaurants, could view the cheap valuation as an opportunity to bid for Sealed Air, Strauss said.

 Nancy Lamb, a spokeswoman at Midland, Michigan-based Dow, said the company doesn’t comment on speculation related to acquisitions.